Loft Country Christmas is a Christmas attraction with an Old West theme at a children’s horseback-riding summer camp

 In the summer and at Spring Break the venue runs children’s summer camp programs.
 In December, for the past couple of years, the place gets decorated with Christmas lights and hosts family-friendly activities.

 CANCELLED FOR 2020

 The Loft Country Christmas event has been cancelled for 2020 due to the outbreak of the coronavirus pandemic.
 Hopefully it’ll be able to happen again next year.

 Christmas at Loft Country is a fun, wholesome and old-fashioned-style winter holiday attraction.
 It takes place on a farm that’s also a children’s camp in the summer.
 At the event in December there are horses and other farm animals as well as carriage rides, Old West scenes to admire, Christmas decorations and various kid-friendly things to see and do.

 Where and When is Loft Country Christmas?

-Loft Country is located at 2640 248th Street in Langley and in 2018 its Christmas event runs from November 22nd until December 27th.
-Hours of operation are 5:00 to 9:00 pm from Wednesdays to Sundays (so closed on Mondays and Tuesdays).
+Loft Country is located at 2640 248th Street in Langley and in 2019 its Christmas event runs on December 14th to 15th and 21st to 22nd.
+Hours of operation are from 5 to 9 pm each day.
+2021 dates and details are to be confirmed.

 Tickets to Loft Country Christmas can be purchased online (or at the gate) for specific dates.
 Admission prices in 2018 were the following: